Skip to content

 Multi-tenant caveat

 Route::translate() does not work correctly when tenants have different default locales.
-The without_locale.* variant gets baked against the boot-time default and can't be re-rewritten by setActiveDefaultLocale() at request time.
-See Multitenancy: Route::translate caveat for the timing explanation and the recommended workaround.
+The without_locale.* variant is baked against the boot-time default and can't be rewritten by setActiveDefaultLocale() at request time.
+See Multitenancy.

 Released under the MIT License.